denoland/celld/docs/workflow.md

   - Sleep until a given specific time.
   - Similar to `step.sleep`, this would be a durable operation.

-- **`step.invoke<T>(workflowId: string, input: unknown): Promise<T>`**

-  - 🚧 Not implemented yet.
-  - Invoke another Cells workflow (or potentially an Inngest function if interoperability is considered) as a step, receiving the result of the invoked function.
-  - This would allow for composing workflows and reusing logic.

 - **`step.waitForEvent<T>(eventName: string, options: { timeout: string; match?: Record<string, any> }): Promise<T | null>`**

   - 🚧 Not implemented yet.